MSBX5420/team_mount_evans/README.md

 ## Visualizations

-This [folder](https://github.com/MSBX5420/team_mount_evans/tree/master/figures) contains a few output visualizaations from running the deployment code in the EMR cluster.
+This [folder](https://github.com/MSBX5420/team_mount_evans/tree/master/figures) contains a few output visualizations from running the deployment code in the EMR cluster.

 ### Other Documents